dcbaker/cython/docs/src/tutorial/profiling_tutorial.rst

 Profiling
 *********

-This part describes the profiling abilities of Cython.
+This part describes the profiling abilities of Cython0.
 If you are familiar with profiling pure Python code, you can only read the first section (:ref:`profiling_basics`).
 If you are not familiar with Python profiling you should also read the tutorial (:ref:`profiling_tutorial`) which takes you